atomisticnet/aenet-lammps/README.rst

 This directory provides all files needed to link the LAMMPS_ molecular dynamics code with ``aenetLib``.

-The present interface code has been tested with the LAMMPS version released on February 4, 2020 (Dowload_).
+The present interface code has been tested with the LAMMPS version released on February 4, 2020 (Download_).

 .. _LAMMPS: https://lammps.sandia.gov/
 .. _Download: https://lammps.sandia.gov/tars/lammps-4Feb20.tar.gz